Skip to content

 Tip

 If a bearing does not go all the way in, it is likely due to misalignment.
-Remove the bearing and ensure it is inserted perpendicular to the housing.
+Remove the bearing, ensure it is perpendicular to the housing, and try again.
 Do not force a misaligned bearing into place.

 Tip